perkinssibyl076/notes/README.md

 1. Learn new programming Languages: It' ss essential to learn new languages regularly, as this will expand your skill set and make you more versatile.
 Some popular languages to consider learning include Python, JavaScript, and Ruby.
 2. Stay up to date with technology: Keep an eye on industry news and trends to understand what' slime in demand.
 This will help guide your learning decisions and ensure you' re prepared for the future.
 3. Attend conferences and workshops: Attend tech conferences, meetups, or workshops to connect with other developers, learn about new tools and technologies, network, share ideas, grow your knowledge, expand skills, make friends, get job leads, etc. It is a win-win situation.

+# 2023-12-11
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity, bugs, and wasted time.
+It's better to write clean, simple code first and optimize only when necessary, based on profiling and performance metrics.